Is It Bad To Eat Fruit At Night?

 This is true for the most part, however, it can be easy to overlook that most fruits also come with a high sugar content too.
 The average orange contains around 9g, the average pear has 13g, a medium-sized apple has 16g, and a medium-sized banana can have 18g of sugar!

 The fibre in fruit can help slow down the rate at which your body processes these sugars though, as it slows carbohydrate digestion, as well as glucose absorption.
-This can help to reduce the amount of insulin that your pancreas produces in response to having a raised blood sugar level, which reduces the risk of insulin resistance – this can lead to type 2 diabetes.
+This can help to reduce the amount of insulin that your pancreas produces in response to having a raised blood sugar level, which reduces the risk of insulin resistance.
 Insulin is also responsible for stimulating the conversion of excess glucose into fatty acids, which are then stored in tissues.

 So, even though fruit isn’t perhaps as innocent as some people might think, it’s fair to say that it’s still very much a healthier alternative to processed carbs and sugary treats (there’s no need to bin that fruit bowl).